oliciep/oliciep.github.io/README.md

 ## Features
 - Scrolling site with dynamic scaling CSS for different screen sizes.
-- 6 Distinct sections: Home, Projects, Skills, Experience, Education and Contact.
+- 6 Distinct Sections: Home, Projects, Skills, Experience, Education and Contact.
 - Javascript animations for styling on CSS.
 - Project-written HTML templates for styling and content.
 - Regularly updated information and project cards.